JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 - An input is accepted **only while the FSM is idle**.
 A `valid` pulse asserted while it is busy is IGNORED — there is no backpressure signal in this version.
-  Space requests at least `.latency` cycles apart; `.latency` is available to the surrounding Python precisely so it can do that.
+  Space requests at least `.latency` cycles apart; `.latency` is available to the surrounding Python precisely so it can do that. `make_stream_autofsm` (§2.1) does this bookkeeping automatically, with real valid/ready backpressure instead of manual spacing.
 - The result appears with a one-cycle `valid` pulse **exactly `.latency` cycles** after the accepted input cycle. `.data` holds the last result between pulses.
   Initiation interval == `.latency`.